Tempo Running - Reasons Why We Do It and Top Tempo Workouts ExplainedWhat is tempo running?

 I have sometimes felt very discouraged after a tempo session.
 With the feeling that I could not run fast anymore.
 But after only a couple of weeks your tempo pace training will go better and better.
 So hang on in there.

-Your tempo run is supposed to be a run at a regular, constant speed.
-So it is best to avoid hills.
-Although a workout with tough hills can be a very good workout as well, your tempo run is best served with flat terrain.
+Now, don't get me wrong, you can do tempo runs on hills.
+But I think, when you are starting out, avoiding hills makes it easier.
+Your tempo run is supposed to be a run at a regular, constant effort.
+Hills make it harder.
+A workout with tough hills can be a very good workout as well.
+But when you are getting familiar with tempo running, it is best to be on flat ground.
 It is simply easier to control your speed and effort.

 Beware of the weather

 When it is hot outside, you are going to feel a difference.
 It's hard enough running at an easy pace when it is really hot, but doing quality workouts like tempo workouts is even tougher.
 Adjust your pace down, when the sun is out at full force!

 A tempo workout counts as a hard day.
 So the next day, schedule in an easy workout.
 This can be some cross-training, a recovery run or complete rest.
 Try to avoid another hard workout like a long run or interval session.
 It will be too taxing on your body and you run a much higher risk of injuries.